neha-kay/Kiko-plus/_posts/2015-06-02-couchsurfing-101-a-beginners-guide-on-couchsurfing-and-how-to-couchsurf.md

 #### It requires spending time with your host

+The most poignant difference between Couchsurfing and other forms of accommodation (hotels, hostels, AirB&B, etc.,) is the central unit of currency.
+In the latter it’s money; in the former, it’s time.
+While you don’t pay for staying at people’s houses, you do pay with time – spending time with them and investing in them as a person.
+This might mean not coming back at home at 1 AM (if your host isn’t a fan of that).
+Or it might mean eating dinner with your host instead of spending the entire night out.
+With Couchsurfing you invest time, rather than money.

 If you Couchsurf, expect to spend time with your host -- perhaps touring the city together, grabbing dinner, or having interesting conversations.

 #### It requires being flexible

 Yes, sometimes a host will cancel on you last minute.
 It's only happened once or twice for me of 21 surfing experiences, but indeed, it's a possibility.
 If you aren't able to be flexible in these circumstances, you're better off booking a hostel or hotel.

 ### In Conclusion